Helen Brown Group

 Steve joined The Helen Brown Group in 2021.

-Jayme joined The Helen Brown Group in April 2019.
+Kendra joined The Helen Brown Group in 2019.

 David’s career in prospect research began in 2009, as a graduate research assistant at the Shippensburg University Foundation.
 In 2011, He became a development researcher for the University of Virginia.
 In 2015, David became assistant director of prospect research at the University of Baltimore, serving for 3 years.
 Recently, he was the director of development for Trees Forever.
 David Joined the Helen Brown Group as a research assistant in January 2020.
 He earned a B.A. in Theater at Indiana University of Pennsylvania and a M.A. in Applied History at Shippensburg University.
 David is a member of APRA and APRA Great Plains.